19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (ii) the class of hazards, activities or articles in respect of which the code of practice is issued, approved, amended or revoked; and

-(iii) the place at and the time during which the code of practice which is the subject of the notice may be inspected; and
+(iii) the place at and the time during which, or the Internet website where, the code of practice which is the subject of the notice may be inspected; and

 (c) ensure that, so long as the code of practice remains in force, copies of that code, and of all amendments to that code, are available —